SOUTHWEST AIRLINES SAVES ECONOMY?

 More importantly, for purposes of this blog, those employees could sell their homes in Michigan or Ohio and still afford to buy new homes in the hot employment centers of the time, including Denver, San Francisco, Los Angeles, and even a reviving NYC.
 The hot industries included finance, real estate, defense, and retail.

-I bring all this up b/c the WSJ recently published this fascinating article, titled The American Housing Market Is Stifling Mobility.
+I bring all this up because the WSJ recently published this fascinating article, titled The American Housing Market Is Stifling Mobility.

-It was so interesting b/c the article focused on JVM’s two primary markets (CA and TX) and pointed out that CA is killing itself slowly with its housing policies.
+It was so interesting because the article focused on JVM’s two primary markets (CA and TX) and pointed out that CA is killing itself slowly with its housing policies.

 “Migration has always been central to the American story.
 In the early 19th century, New Englanders left the rocky soil of Massachusetts for the more fertile Ohio River valley.
 During the Dust Bowl of the 1930s, farmers fled Oklahoma for California.
 In the early 20th century, millions of African-Americans left the Jim Crow South to find work in the factories of northern cities.”